-Do you feel like you spend too much of your time in a reactive mode versus a proactive one?
+Do you feel like you spend too much of your time in a reactive mode rather than a proactive one?
 If so, you’re in good company.
 With so many demands on our time and attention, it can feel impossible to stay ahead of the game.

 As we move through the first month of the final quarter of the year, we hear the tick of the annual clock and see the shadow of December 31st looming.

-Although you must push projects through to completion by year end, you also have an opportunity to finally break out of the constant catch-up-mode cycle.
+Although you must push projects through to completion by year-end, you also have an opportunity to finally break out of the constant cycle of being caught in catch-up-mode.

-You can create your HR strategic and tactical plan and your financial forecast now rather than in late December or early January.
+You can get ahead by creating your HR strategic and tactical plans and your financial forecast now rather than in late December or early January.
 Doing so poises you and your team for action when January 1 rolls around.

 It feels liberating just thinking about it, doesn’t it?
 Let’s learn how to ride the wave of that momentum.

-It’s easy to agree with the idea of early planning, but it’s a whole different story to keep the drive going and get it done.
+It’s easy to agree with the idea of early planning, but it’s a different story to maintain the drive to get it done.
 The reality is that you have lots of other important and urgent things vying for your attention.

 Here’s a list of reasons why your annual planning should start now:

 October is a wonderful time for envisioning.
-You can’t force creative work, as creativity needs the opposite: a calm, relaxed mind.
+You can’t force creative work since creativity needs the opposite of force; it requires a calm, relaxed mind.

 If you try to push ideas to appear on demand, they tend to get shy and hide.
-This is why ideas come to many people in the shower, when they are relaxed.
+This is why ideas come to many of us in the shower or at other times when we are relaxed.